The Antrim Coast Drive

-Start with a visit to the Boat House Museum and Visitor Centre, near the ferry landing at Church Bay ([tel] 028/2076-2024).
+Start with a visit to the Boat House Museum and Visitor Centre, near the ferry landing at Church Bay (028/2076-2024).
 The center contains an exhibit on the history of the islands, as well as plenty of handy visitor information.
-It’s open from April to September, daily 9:30am to 5pm (call to check if you’re visiting in April or September—opening and closing dates vary).
+It’s open April to September daily 10am to 5pm (call to check if you’re visiting in April or September—opening and closing dates vary).
 Admission is free.

 Rathlin is a favorite bird-watching spot, especially in spring and early summer when the birds are nesting.
-Given that there’s little else to do here, it’s no surprise that the island’s biggest draw is bird-watching at the Kebble National Nature Reserve ([tel] 028/7035-9963) on the western side of the island, and the RSPB Rathlin Seabird Centre ([tel] 028/2076-0062), located in an old lighthouse.
+Given that there’s little else to do here, it’s no surprise that the island’s biggest draw is bird-watching at the Kebble National Nature Reserve (028/7035-9963) on the western side of the island, and the RSPB Rathlin Seabird Centre (028/2076-0062), located in an old lighthouse.
 There’s no charge for entry, but you have to be let in by the warden; call in advance to arrange a time.
 From here you can watch colorful puffins, guillemots, kittiwakes, fulmars, razorbills, and other birds.
-It’s open April to August, daily from 10am to 5pm.
+It’s open April and the first half of September daily from 11am to 4pm, and May to August daily 10am to 5pm.

 Boat trips operate daily from Ballycastle pier; the crossing takes 50 minutes.
 Boat schedules vary and are always subject to weather conditions, but there are usually several crossings a day.
-To check times and book tickets call Rathlin Island Ferry (www.rathlinballycastleferry.com; [tel] 028/2076-9299).
+(Do check for cancellations in bad weather, though.)
+To check times and book tickets call Rathlin Island Ferry (www.rathlinballycastleferry.com; 028/2076-9299).
 Round-trip tickets cost £12 adults, £6 children, and £32 families; it’s advisable to book in advance.

 For more information about Rathlin visit www.rathlin-island.co.uk.